wessenstam/secretserver/module3/module3.rst

 - **Unlimited Administrator** – Users with this role permission receive unlimited secret access if unlimited administration mode is enabled
 - **View Configuration Unlimited Admin** – Users with this role permission can view the current administration mode configuration

-As a best practice, Thycotic recommends splitting the Administrator role out to ensure a least privilege approach
+As a best practice, Delinea recommends splitting the Administrator role out to ensure a least privilege approach

 .. list-table::
    :widths: 25 75